-There’s no need to apply – Eligible families will receive a confirmation letter, and they’ll receive one P-EBT card for each eligible child.
-P-EBT cards will be mailed to families by the end of June.
+There is no need to apply.
+An eligible family will receive a confirmation letter and one P-EBT card for each eligible child.

 Foster youth who do not receive SNAP benefits will receive a confirmation letter and a P-EBT card will be issued in their name and mailed before the end of June.

 - the child lives in Baltimore City or a county in Maryland in which at least one school is closed or operating at reduced capacity due to COVID-19, or the child’s daycare facility is closed or is operating at reduced hours due to COVID-19.

 - Students who are receiving SNAP benefits and are eligible for the P-EBT benefits will receive P-EBT cards.
 SNAP recipients who might have previously received their P-EBT benefits on their EBT card, will be mailed a P-EBT card.
 No P-EBT benefits will be issued on EBT cards.

 - SNAP children under 6 will be mailed a P-EBT card.
 P-EBT cards will be mailed by the end of June.